task-force-ia/taskforce-ia-doc-en/README.md

 # AI White Paper

-This repository contains the sources in the MarkDown format of the [“White paper IA”](https://whitepaper-ia.readthedocs.io/) document available on ReadTheDocs.
+This repository contains the sources in the MarkDown format of the [“AI White Paper”](https://whitepaper-ia.readthedocs.io/) document available on ReadTheDocs.

 The document represents the draft of the Artificial Intelligence white paper.
 The text - produced by the AI task force - will contain suggestions and recommendations that the Italian public administration will be able to adopt to align itself with the best international practices.